buenavista62/BCC22_new/README.md

 # Smart Contract

 The smart contract inherits the ERC721 contract standard from [openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC721).
 The maximum supply is set at 101 - the entirety of the NFT collection.
-It can be adjusted afterwards if needed.
+It can be adjusted afterward if needed.

 ```solidity
 function setMaxSupply(uint256 maxSupply_) external onlyOwner {